We've looked at the average cost of cat insurance in the UK, and some of the factors that can influence it.

 The easiest and fastest way to lower the cost of cat insurance is by increasing the price of your excess.
 Many pet insurance companies offer this option, though not all of them.

 Remember that the excess is what you will have to pay if you need to make a claim, so it should be set at a level that is affordable for you.
-On top of this, once your cat is older than eight or nine, you may have to pay a percentage of every claim on top of your policy excess.
+On top of this, once your cat is older than 8 or 9, you may have to pay a percentage of every claim on top of your policy excess.

 Lots of cat insurance companies will also offer a multi-pet discount that can bring costs down if you have more than one pet.
 Take a look at our article on the best multi-pet insurance discounts for more information.